 Innovators have the advantage of being first movers and to start to take advantage of the platform right after it has been launched.

-Early majority users can take advantage of the organic traffic of the first wave of members that furiously started to use the platform.
+Marketers targeting early majority users can take advantage of the organic traffic of the first wave of members that quickly become passionate about a new platform.

 81. Micro Influencer

-Micro influencers are people who have between 1.000 and 1.000.000 followers on any of the social media platforms.
+Micro influencers are influencers who have between 10,000 and 50,000 followers on any of the social media platforms.

 These influencers usually have niche audiences that can be fully targeted by brands that want to get promoted within a specific group of people.

-Top micro influencers by niche category have been put together on elinks blog.
+Top micro-influencers by niche category have been put together on links blog.
+Performing influencer outreach is the first step to get started with them.

 82. Affiliate Marketing

-Affiliate marketing is the process where an affiliate promotes a product of a company for commission in return.
+Affiliate marketing is the process where an company or individual promotes the product of a company in return for a commission.

-These parties usually have a wide network and numerous followers who can be influenced by the affiliate’s buyer behavior.
+These parties usually have a wide network and numerous followers who can be influenced by the affiliate’s buyer behaviour.

 83. Authority Marketing